jenlindner/26thycalifornia/docs/index.rst

 index.html: Add footer
 ----------------------

-We almost forgot that we need to attribute the poor photographer who took the guard tower shot.
+We almost forgot that we need to give credit to the poor photographer who took the guard tower shot.
 Add a footer with an attribution link.

 .. code-block:: html